-The materials or substances that allow electricity to flow through them are conductors.
+Conductors are defined as the materials or substances that allow electricity to flow through them.
 Also, conductors allow heat to be transmitted through them.
-The examples of conductors are metals, the human body, Earth and animals.
+Examples of conductors are metals, the human body, Earth and animals.
 The human body is a strong conductor.
 It, therefore, offers a resistance-free route from a current-carrying wire through the body for the current to flow.
 Conductors have free electrons on their surface that allow the easy passage of current.
 This is the reason that electricity transmits freely through the conductors.

 Applications of Conductors

 In certain aspects, conductors are very useful.
 They have many real-life applications.
 For example;